Sydney Kumalo: Career

 From 1957 to 1961, Kumalo contributed to four church commissions: the Church of St Peter Claver in Seisoville, Kroonstad, 1957; the Church of St Martin de Porres in Orlando, Johannesburg, 1958; the Church of Our Lady of the Rosary in Thabong near Welkom, 1960/1961; and the Church in Roma, Lesotho, 1961.

 His work was included in multiple South African exhibitions.
 Kumalo's talent and promise as a sculptor came to prominence at his first public showing in 1958, followed by six exhibitions in 1960.
 He was the winner of the special award for the most promising up and coming artist at the Artists of Fame and Promise 1960 exhibition held by the Lawrence Adler Galleries, Johannesburg, July 1960.
 In May 1962 the Egon Guenther Gallery hosted Kumalo's first solo exhibition.
-In 1963, he won the Philip Frame Award at the Art South Africa Today exhibition at the Durban Art Gallery for ‘the most promising up and coming artist’.
+In 1963, he won the Philip Frame Award at the Art South Africa Today exhibition at the Durban Art Gallery, given for "the most promising up and coming artist".

 Kumalo's international career began in the mid 1960's.
 He participated in exhibitions in Europe and the United States.
 He was invited to multiple international events and won numerous awards.
 In 1967, he was invited to visit the USA and Europe as a guest of the United States/South African Leadership Exchange Programme, or the USSALEP.

 In 1988 he was included in "The Neglected Tradition Exhibition" at the Johannesburg Art Gallery.
 In 2018, Kumalo's sculptures were exhibited at Re/discovery and Memory, the works of Kumalo, Legae, Nitegeka and Villa, Norval Foundation, Cape Town.
 In June 2023, Kumalo's sculptures featured in a major retrospective exhibition at Strauss & Co's offices in Johannesburg, which accompanied the launch of a Catalogue Raisonne on the sculptures of Sydney Kumalo and Ezrom Legae.